IBM/db2-samples/db_library/README.md

     DETERMINISTIC       -- The default is NOT DETERMINISTIC which is not needed for most SQL UDFs NO EXTERNAL ACTION  -- The default is EXTERNAL ACTION   which is not needed for most SQL UDFs

+Finally, this library is far from perfect.
+It is provided AS-IS, however if you feel you can improve it, please do send pulls requests for new or improved code.

 ## License